 Study of this course includes some Close-study products (CSPs) where we analyse examples of Media texts in detail, including the Lara Croft: Tomb Raider video games, Modern Television Dramas such as Deutschland 83, music videos such as The Specials – Ghost Town and a variety of mainstream and indie print media, relating them to the historical and social contexts in which they exist.

-Later on in the course students will also have the opportunity to produce their own Media product for your Non-exam assessment (NEA) which makes up 30% of the final A-Level grade.
+Later on in the course students also have the opportunity to produce their own Media product for the Non-exam assessment (NEA) which makes up 30% of the final A Level grade.
 This might be a film trailer, music video, newspaper issue or an advertising campaign.
 In order to achieve this, students will spend a considerable amount of time using various computer and editing software to produce the final Media product in accordance with the chosen brief.
 No previous editing experience is required, and students will have exclusive access to the equipment within the well-resourced department during lesson time and beyond.

 Exam board - Eduqas

 Throughout the study of this course students will have the opportunity to attend film and television screenings as a class to enhance their close analysis of these mediums, as well as trips into the community to evaluate the impact of various forms of Media upon different demographics.